leo-leesco/fun/README.md

 allowing the programmer to dispense with dynamic checks (run-time assertions) in favor of static checks (delegated to the type-checker).
-We provide a formal treatment of generalized algebraic data-types (GADTs) in an ML-like language.
+We provide a formal treatment of generalized algebraic data types (GADTs) in an ML-like language.
 This restricted form of type-level programming strikes a balance between expressiveness and decidability.
 Besides, it is readily available in OCaml, allowing further experimentation in class.
 We will develop several examples of